D-Moham/D-Moham/README.md

 - 👋 Hi, I’m @D-Moham
 - 👀 I’m interested in learning to code and preparing myself for software developing
-- 🌱 I’m currently a 5th year comp sci major
+- 🌱 I’m currently a Computer Science and English Major finishing up next semester
 - 📫 Don't plan on doing any collaborations but when the time comes I'll update my contact info.

 <!---